 A good chair in a healthcare environment should be firmly planted on the ground with little or no chance of tipping over.
 Guests may drop into the chair with a good amount of force putting them at risk for tipping over.
 Sick patients often use the chair for support when standing up or maneuvering through a waiting room.
 The chair should not easily slide or roll away from someone who is using it for support.
 Chairs with casters should lock in place.

 Armless slipper chairs are very popular in hotel and corporate lobbies but are not appropriate as the only option in a healthcare waiting room.
 The elderly, sick or injured may need a chair with arms to hoist themselves into a standing position.
 Chair arms shouldn’t slope too dramatically and should extend forward far enough for the patient to grasp comfortably.
+People that suffer from arthritis can have a really bad time standing up for a long period of time.
+If you suffer from it too you can figure out what is the best shoes for arthritic knees?
+To have a better recovery and avoid pain.

 Most healthcare facilities need their furniture to last at least 10 years (some much longer) and may clean their upholstery infrequently.
 Select a guest chair with wood, urethane, or solid surface arms or arm caps.
 Arm caps make it easier to sanitize and avoid dirt stains.
 If the chair you love doesn’t come with arm caps, call the furniture manufacturer.
 Many will add arm caps for little extra cost.
 When selecting a wood chair (arms or legs) check that the manufacturer offers a “catalyzed wood finish”.
 A catalyzed finish will hold up when cleaned with a 10% bleach solution.